Low-rank extended Kalman filtering for online learning of neural networks from streaming data: Related work

 In this paper we use a diagonal plus low-rank (DLR) approximation to the posterior precision.
 The same form of approximation has been used in several prior papers.
 In \citep{Mishkin2018} they propose a technique called ``SLANG'' (stochastic low-rank approximate natural-gradient), which uses a stochastic estimate of the natural gradient of the ELBO to update the posterior precision, combined with a randomized eigenvalue solver to compute a DLR approximation.
 Their NGD approximation enables the variational updates to be calculated solely from the loss gradients, whereas our approach requires the network Jacobian.
 On the other hand, our EKF approach allows the posterior precision and the DLR approximation to be efficiently computed in closed form.

-In \citep{LRVGA}, they propose a technique called ``LRVGA'' (low-rank recursive variational Gaussian approximation), which uses stochastic EM to optimize the ELBO using a DLR approximation to the posterior precision.
+In \citep{LRVGA}, they propose a technique called ``L-RVGA'' (low-rank recursive variational Gaussian approximation), which uses stochastic EM to optimize the ELBO using a DLR approximation to the posterior precision.
 Their method is a one-pass online method, like ours, and also avoids the need to tune the learning rate.
 However, it is much slower, since it involves generating multiple samples from the posterior and multiple iterations of the EM algorithm (see \cref{fig:energy-running-time} for an experimental comparison of running time).

-The GGT method of \citep{GGT} also computes a diagonal plus low rank approximation to the posterior precision, which they use as a preconditioner for computing the MAP estimate.
-However, they bound the rank by simply using the most recent $\memory$ observations, whereas LOFI uses SVD to combine the past data in a more efficient way.
+The GGT method of \citep{GGT} also computes a DLR approximation to the posterior precision, which they use as a preconditioner for computing the MAP estimate.
+However, they bound the rank by simply using the most recent $\memory$ observations, whereas \lofi uses SVD to combine the past data in a more efficient way.

 The \orfit method of \citep{ORFit} is also an online low-rank MAP estimation method.
 They use orthogonal projection to efficiently compute a low rank representation of the precision at each step.
 However, it is restricted to regression problems with 1d, noiseless outputs (i.e., they assume the likelihood has the degenerate form $p(y_t|\vx_t,\vtheta_t) =\gauss(h(\vx_t,\vtheta_t), 0)$.)